Punjab minister mocks Sukhbir Badal, says SAD leader took 'vaccine worth Rs 62,000' | Health

 - India

-Punjab Health Minister Balbir Singh Sidhu on Thursday mocked SAD chief Sukhbir Singh Badal for criticising the state government on vaccine procurement issue, claiming that the former deputy chief minister got a ''vaccine worth Rs 62,000'' administered after he tested positive for COVID-19.
+Punjab Health Minister Balbir Singh Sidhu on Thursday mocked SAD chief Sukhbir Singh Badal, claiming that the former deputy chief minister got a ''vaccine worth Rs 62,000'' administered after he tested positive for COVID-19.

-Sidhu's remarks were in response to Badal's criticism of the Punjab government.
+Sidhu's remarks were in response to Badal's criticism of the Punjab government over vaccine procurement.

-The minister did not elaborate but appeared to be referring to the recently-introduced Roche's antibodies cocktail drug priced at Rs 59,750 per dose launched this week in India.
-It is for restricted emergency use to treat mild to moderate COVID-19 in adults and paediatric patients (12 years or weighing more than at least 40 kg).
+The minister did not elaborate but appeared to be referring to the recently-introduced Roche's antibodies cocktail drug priced at Rs 59,750 per dose launched for restricted emergency use.
 However, the drug was not available in the country when Badal had tested positive for COVID-19 in March.
 The Shiromani Akali Dal (SAD) on Tuesday said when the Shiromani Gurdwara Parbandhak Committee (SGPC) was able to procure Covaxin doses within one week of placing the order then why the Amarinder Singh-led dispensation could not do so.

-Sidhu was replying to a question when asked that Badal had said if the SGPC could procure vaccine doses then why the state government could not do so.

-''He (Sidhu) is completely wrong in saying this,'' Sidhu, adding that the state government has also been procuring vaccines every day.
+''Do not compare Sukhbir Singh Badal with the state government,'' he said.

-The health minister, however, welcomed the SGPC for coming forward to assist in the fight against COVID-19.
+''Sukhbir Badal had got himself administered a vaccine worth Rs 62,000.
+Did he get a jab worth Rs 62,000 administered to the people of Punjab,'' Sidhu asked.
+The health minister welcomed the SGPC for coming forward to assist in the fight against COVID-19.

 The SGPC, which is to start a vaccination drive next week, has also set up some Covid care centres in the state.